AbbagailRice/COSC450Project/README.md

 Open insert_data.sql in your MySQL client.
 Execute the script.
 This will run all the INSERT statements and populate the tables with all 1,000 movies and their related data.

+Using the Flask site and connecting to database:
+You need to install SQLAlchemy and PyMySQL, so run pip install Flask-SQLAlchemy pip install PyMySQL and then change the username and password in the ['SQLALCHEMY_DATABASE_URI'] line to match your SQL database.
+To test that it works, remove the homepage function, and refresh the site.
+If it works, it will say "It works" on the page.